 Edge Cases

-There are certain cases in which a feature’s balance will diverge from the typical included_usage
+There are certain cases in which a feature’s balance will diverge from the typicalincluded_usage minus usage calculation.

 Setting a feature’s balance manually